 - Buffy the Vampire Slayer: The First Evil initially appeared as a Monster of the Week in a Season 3 episode, where we get a brief glimpse of how powerful it is, manipulating Angel into almost attacking Buffy and then trying to commit suicide-by-sunrise, before it disappears.
 Flash forward four years, and it's the final Big Bad of the series.

 - Kamen Rider Gaim has a perfect example of this in episode four.
-Gaim had been winning easily and not faced a significant challenge, becoming smug and confidant...then ends up coming face to face with Kamen Rider Zangetsu.
-What follows is Zangetsu causally mopping the floor with Gaim and giving him such a No-Holds-Barred Beatdown that he's left in a Heroic BSOD and terrified of Zangetsu.
+Up to this point, Gaim had become smug and confident, winning all of his fights easily and without ever facing a significant challenge... and then he ends up coming face to face with Kamen Rider Zangetsu.
+What follows is Zangetsu causally mopping the floor with Gaim and giving him such a No-Holds-Barred Beatdown that he's left in a Heroic BSOD and terrified of facing Zangetsu again.

 - World of Warcraft